Further Epidemiology And Statistics MED5021

 Course Aims

-To build on the concepts and methods introduced in the Introduction to Statistical Methods course and the Introduction to Epidemiology course.
+■ To build on the statistical concepts and methods introduced in the Introduction to Epidemiology and Statistics module.

 Intended Learning Outcomes of Course